AN OUTLINE OF ANCIENT GREEK SCULPTURE AND PAINTING

 A very attractive form of this lighter Greek sculpture is seen in the Tanagra figurines, thousands of which have been found in graves.

 It was in the Hellenistic Age, too, that the arts of cutting cameos and striking coins achieved perfection.

-There is no extant Greek painting on which to form a judgement, apart from the Greek vases and the Pompeian wall-paintings executed by Greek artists during the late Hellenistic period.
+There is no extant Greek painting on which to form a judgment, apart from the Greek vases and the Pompeian wall paintings executed by Greek artists during the late Hellenistic period.
 But there is no lack of literary records, and many names of Greeks painters have come down to us.